Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Results

-\paragraph{Synthetic with translation (+synth+trans)}: For MiniLM\textsubscript{+synth+trans}, we obtain a much larger improvement over its baselines, MiniLM, compared to MiniLM\textsubscript{+synth} on both MLQA and XQuAD.
-This confirms the intuition developed in the paragraph above, that independently of the multilingual capacity of the model, a cross-lingual ability is developed when the two inputs components are not exclusively written in the same language.
-In the Section~\ref{discussion}, we discuss more in depth this phenomenon.
+\paragraph{Synthetic with translation (+synth-trans)}: For MiniLM\textsubscript{+synth-trans}, we obtain a much larger improvement over its baselines, MiniLM, compared to MiniLM\textsubscript{+synth}, on both MLQA and XQuAD.
+Also, it outperforms MiniLM\textsubscript{+SQuAD−trans}, indicating the benefit of our proposed approach.
+This supports the intuition developed in the previous paragraph: independently of the multilingual capacity of the model, a cross-lingual ability is developed when the two inputs components are not exclusively written in the same language.
+In Section~\ref{discussion}, we discuss this phenomenon more in depth.